Skip to main content

 It may help if you avoid rich or spicy food.
 Drink plenty of water by having small, frequent sips to avoid dehydration.
 If you're being sick, take, small, frequent sips.
 Signs of dehydration include peeing less than usual or having dark, strong-smelling pee.

-If you're taking contraceptive pills and rabeprazole makes you sick, your contraception may not protect you from pregnancy.
+If you take the combined contraceptive pill or progestogen-only pill and you're being sick, your contraception may not protect you from pregnancy .
 Check the pill packet for advice.

 Diarrhoea